hawkeye116477/install-waterfox-linux/README.md

 Script should ask you if you want to remove configuration file and display message when uninstallation completed.

 ## c) For translators
-If you want to translate installer to your language, then you need Poedit installed.
+If you want to translate installer to your language, then you need `Poedit` installed.
 If you already have it, then go to `src/locales/GUI` directory and see if `yourLanguageCode.po` file is available.
-If not, then open `install_waterfox_GUI.pot` file in Poedit and press button to create new translation, otherwise just open `yourLanguageCode.po` file in Poedit and start translating.
-You should do that similarly with files on `src/locales/common` and `src/locales/GUI` directories.
+If not, then open `install_waterfox_GUI.pot` file in `Poedit` and press button to create new translation, otherwise just open `yourLanguageCode.po` file in `Poedit` and start translating.
+You should do that similarly with files on `src/locales/common` and `src/locales/CLI` directories.
 When you're done with it, just send **Pull Request** with these files.